jaredririe/backendology/002-markdown-ios-comparison.md

 #### Cons

 - Opinionated: sometimes these opinions match up with my opinion and sometimes they don’t (your mileage may vary)
-- Little font customization: one font and three sizes in editor mode
+- Little font customization: one font in editor mode

 ---